 Many work have been done for efficient policy placement in the network.
 However, those works also have limitations in one or some of the following aspects.
+Table 3 briefly classifies those works, and we detail them in the following.

-Although compressing the flow tables for IP lookup and firewall in traditional network has been widely studied, only a limited number of fields (mostly five tuples) are involved [4, 12, 14, 17-19].
+Although compressing the flow tables for IP lookup and firewall in traditional network has been widely studied, only a limited number of fields (mostly five tuples) are involved (Kogan et al., 2015; Liu and Gouda, 2010; Meiners et al., 2012; Bremler-Barr and Hendler, 2012; Katta et al., 2014; Liu et al., 2010).
 In SDN scenario, switches in the data plane may check an unbounded number of match fields to realize fine-grained flow control, which drastically increases the complexity of applying the traditional compressing methods.
+This phenomenon can be inferred from other approaches studying a broader range of SDN-based architecture (Bhatia et al., 2019a,b, 2020; Trivedi et al., 2018).